11 min read

 IT Audit & Internal Audit

 A non-technical gateway that's often overlooked.
-GRC roles don't always require deep technical skills, they require understanding frameworks, documentation, and audit processes.
+GRC roles don't always require deep technical skills.
+They require understanding frameworks, documentation, and audit processes.

 HR, Learning & Development, Communications